joybio/multiPrime/README.md

 		--*.fa: candidate primers in fa format
 		--*.txt: candidate primers in txt format (1 line) --*.Check: tmp file; primers filter by bowtie2 (1 mismatch and mismatch position must 4bp away from 3'end at least.)

+	-Clusters_target: information of each cluster.
+		--*.txt: full name of each sequences in each cluster.
+You can get the full information of sequences from these files.

 	-Primers_set:
 		--candidate_primers_sets.txt: all candidate primers in each cluster